juliancesaro/GOshop/README.md

 ### 'npm install'

-This install all required dependencies which can be view in 'package.json'.
+This installs all required dependencies which can be viewed in 'package.json'.

 ### 'npm run build'